 Did you know there are porcupines in the sea?
-Specifically porcupine rays, Urogymnus asperrimus, a ray in the family Dasyatidae and the only member of its genus.
+Specifically porcupine rays, Urogymnus asperrimus, a ray in the family Dasyatidae and one of six species in the genus Urogymnus (along with U. acanthobothrium, U. dalyensis, U. granulatus, U. lobistoma and U. polylepis).
 A layer of spikes on its back gives it its common name, and it lacks the venomous barb at the beginning of its tail like most other stingray species.
 It is a rarely seen ray species, so it largely remains a mystery.

 The thorns that give this ray its prickly body is a protective armor against predators, which includes hammerhead sharks, bull sharks, orcas and other large fish.
 And although it lacks the defense of a barb on its tail, the whip-like tail can still pack a punch.
 This animal is usually a shade of brown or grey with a white belly, while its tail is usually black in colour.